 People always ask if there is a real Dave behind Famous Dave’s.
 There is.
 His name is Dave Anderson.
-He’s just a regular guy.
-A regular guy who happens to be a living and breathing barbeque encyclopedia.
-A regular guy who’s spent more than half his life going back to the drawing board in pursuit of barbeque perfection.
-A regular guy who only approves menu items that are worth driving one hundred miles for.
-Yep, Dave’s just a regular guy.
+He is a living and breathing barbeque encyclopedia.
+A guy who’s spent more than half his life going back to the drawing board in pursuit of barbeque perfection.
+He only approves menu items that are worth driving one hundred miles for.
+Yep, Dave’s truly the real deal.

 It all started when he was just a kid in Chicago.
 Dave’s dad would bring ribs home from work in his lunch pail, which were smoked by street corner vendors in 55-gallon barrels filled with charcoal and hickory wood.
 That was as real (and as good) as it gets, and Dave never forgot.

 Dave spent the next 25 years obsessing over what made the best barbeque.
 His quest took him to the most hallowed barbeque shrines.
 From the neighborhood storefront shacks in Memphis, Kansas City and Chicago to the backwoods smokehouses in the foothills of Missouri, Georgia, Tennessee, the Carolinas, and even on to the huge mesquite pits of Texas.
 He visited thousands of these barbeque shacks, getting to know the owners and soaking up what experience and insight they would share.

 After every trip, Dave came home with more knowledge and more ideas about how to make the best sauce.
 He spent endless hours grinding and tasting fresh herbs and spices.
 He’d try them in different combinations with fruit juices, molasses and other natural ingredients.
 He’d boil and sauté them in different oils.
 He’d hold them in his mouth until his taste buds told him every last detail about the flavor.